Community Action Suffolk continues to regularly attend the Suffolk Broadband and Digital Connectivity Working Group hosted by Suffolk County Council.

 How do I check whether I can get or when I will be able to get Superfast Fibre Broadband?

 Visit www.betterbroadbandsuffolk.com and use the “Can you connect” menu item along the top and then follow the instructions on the page

 There is a voucher scheme available for businesses in rural areas, where they can get up to £3,500 towards the installation of a “full fibre” solution i.e. one from the exchange to the business premise.
 This may pay for the whole of the installation but in some cases may not – in this scenario you would need to pay the balance.
 This is only open for areas classified as “Ofcom area 3” areas which are those most in need of Superfast or Gigabit broadband.
 Please visit the Gigabit Broadband Voucher Scheme page to find out more or go to the Government site to find out more.
 This has been a very under publicised scheme so please make use of it.
 If you want to join together with a pool of businesses or properties within a community then you can pool your vouchers to install Fibre in a particular location.
 It may also be worth considering looking at alternative options like Satellite or Wireless broaband – please visit https://betterbroadbandsuffolk.com/alternative-options to see more information on this.

-Beyond Community Action Suffolk – how else do i found out about what Suffolk County Council are doing?
+Beyond Community Action Suffolk – how else do I find out about what Suffolk County Council are doing?